How SharePoint Online Recycle Bin works

 Who can restore content from the SharePoint Online Recycle Bin?

 Any Site Member (with Edit permissions level) or Site/Group Owner (with Full Control permission level) can restore any content from the Recycle Bin.
 That includes content deleted by the user as well as that of other site members.

 The above paragraph is a significant change from the old way the Recycle Bin worked.
 Previously, site members only got to see their own recycle bin.
-Now, users will see the content of their Recycle Bin + content from the Recycle Bins of other site members.
+Now, users will see the content of their Recycle Bin + content from the Recycle Bins of other site members (as long as the user had access to that content on a site prior to the deletion).
 And they can restore other users’ content too!

 Deleted lists and libraries are the exceptions – they can only be restored either by the Site Owners or those users who deleted the list or library.

 How to restore content from the Recycle Bin

 To restore content from the Recycle Bin, click the checkboxes next to the content you want to restore, then Restore.